tmatofa/quickstart-eks-cdk-python/gatekeeper.md

 # Deploy Open Policy Agent (OPA) Gatekeeper and sample policies via the Flux GitOps Operator

-The `gatekeeper` folder contains the manifests to deploy [Gatekeeper's Helm Chart](https://github.com/open-policy-agent/gatekeeper/tree/master/charts/gatekeeper) as well as an example set of policies to help achieve a much better security and noisy neighbor situation - especially if doing multi-tenancy.
-See more about these example policies in `gatekeeper/README.md`.
+The [gatekeeper](https://github.com/aws-quickstart/quickstart-eks-cdk-python/tree/main/gatekeeper) folder contains the manifests to deploy [Gatekeeper's Helm Chart](https://github.com/open-policy-agent/gatekeeper/tree/master/charts/gatekeeper) as well as an example set of policies to help achieve a much better security and noisy neighbor situation - especially if doing multi-tenancy.
+See more about these example policies in [gatekeeper/README.md](https://github.com/aws-quickstart/quickstart-eks-cdk-python/blob/main/gatekeeper/README.md).

 This also serves as an example of how to use Flux v2 with EKS.